 The national forests in North Carolina offer a wide variety of outdoor recreation opportunities.
 From the mountains to the sea, there are many exciting adventures awaiting your visit to these national forests.
 Please keep in mind that all outdoor recreational activities on the Croatan, Pisgah, Nantahala and Uwharrie national forests, including activities at recreation sites, have inherent risks due to the natural setting in which they occur.
-We strongly encourage you to visit our regional Outdoor Safety in the South website before planning your trip.
-This site provides valuable information on weather safety, wildlife safety and much more.
 Always remember, your safety is your responsibility.

 - Badin Lake OHV Trails close December 15th at 8:00 am

 - OHV Trails will reopen April 1st in the morning